-- 2.9.
-The PPG states that the 'Call for Sites' should be aimed at as wide an audience as is practicable so that those not normally involved in property development have an opportunity to contribute.
-The Call for Sites exercise was advertised on the Council's website and all known stakeholders were contacted to request updated information with regard to the availability and/or deliverability of the relevant site. - 2.10.
-Following the formal Call for Sites exercise in the previous monitoring period, the Call for Sites has remained an open exercise and the Council have accepted the submission of sites for assessment through the SLAA process up to and including November 2022. - 2.11.
-During this period, the Council undertook two six-week Regulation 18 public consultations on the emerging local plan.
-These consultations comprised significant public exercises, to which a number of sites were submitted by landowners, developers, other local authorities, and residents. - 2.12.
+- 2.10.
+In the spring of 2022, the Council undertook two six-week Regulation 18 public consultations on the emerging local plan.
+These consultations comprised significant public exercises, to which a number of sites were submitted by landowners, developers, other local authorities, and residents. - 2.11.
 Information submitted during the Call for Sites and Regulation 18 consultation exercises has been taken into account when (re)appraising the SLAA sites in light of the definitions of deliverable and developable in the NPPF.
 This review has informed the estimation of site delivery timescales and their estimated delivery trajectory.
-Due to this reappraisal, some sites in the previous SLAA have been removed, or their estimated delivery trajectory has been amended. - 2.13.
+Due to this reappraisal, some sites in the previous SLAA have been removed, or their estimated delivery trajectory has been amended. - 2.12.
+In October 2023, the Council contacted the site promoters of sites identified as deliverable or developable in the SLAA 2022, requesting reconfirmation of site availability and any updates to site information.
+The responses have been taking into account as part of the SLAA 2023 update. - 2.13.
 Table 2 in Appendix 6: Deliverability Evidence provides a summary of the deliverability evidence that has supported the inclusion of each site within the SLAA within the first five years of the Plan period.
 Further detail on the assessment of each site is available in the site appraisals that form Appendix 2: Realistic Candidates for Development.
 The Council cannot directly publish the evidence obtained to justify the inclusion of each site, but may be able to provide redacted copies, which do not include personal information, upon reasonable request.